Exploring the Ocean

 Voltaire, excerpt from a letter to his Parisian friends sent from Ferney.

-A large campaign in the Indian Ocean combined with a trip to the region by H.S.H. the Sovereign Prince in spring 2021.
+A large campaign in the Indian Ocean combined with a trip to the region by H.S.H. the Sovereign Prince.

 A new documentary on the meeting of H.S.H. the Sovereign Prince with the artist Alick Tipoti and the people of Badu Island in the Torres Strait.